-C:\Program Files\ONSCREEN\ONSCREEN.EXE /k=KEYBOARD.NUM.
+C:\Program Files\OnScreen with CrossScanner\ONSCREEN.EXE /k=KEYBOARD.NUM.

 The specified file MUST be in same folder as the EXE.

 When ONSCREEN.EXE is run, if the KEYBOARD.KBF file (or specified file via the command line /k=[Keyboard Layout]) is for MYTSOFT2.EXE, ONSCREEN.EXE will terminate, and launch MYTSOFT2.EXE.